-Rating Action: Moody's affirms seven classes of UBS 2017-C4
+Rating Action: Moody's affirms seven classes of UBSCM 2017-C3

-The ratings on six P&I classes were affirmed because of the classes' credit support and the transaction's key metrics, including Moody's loan-to-value (LTV) ratio, Moody's stressed debt service coverage ratio (DSCR) and the transaction's Herfindahl Index (Herf), being within acceptable ranges.
+The ratings on the six P&I classes were affirmed because the transaction's key metrics, including Moody's loan-to-value (LTV) ratio, Moody's stressed debt service coverage ratio (DSCR) and the transaction's Herfindahl Index (Herf), are within acceptable ranges.

-The rating on the IO class was affirmed based on the credit quality of its referenced classes.
+The rating on the IO class, Cl.
+X-A, was affirmed based on the credit quality of the referenced classes.

 We regard the coronavirus outbreak as a social risk under our ESG framework, given the substantial implications for public health and safety.

-Moody's rating action reflects a base expected loss of 7.9% of the current pooled balance, compared to 5.7% at Moody's last review.
-Moody's base expected loss plus realized losses is now 7.7% of the original pooled balance, compared to 5.5% at the last review.
+Moody's rating action reflects a base expected loss of 7.3% of the current pooled balance compared to 5.2% at Moody's last review.
+Moody's base expected loss plus realized losses is now 7.1% of the original pooled balance compared to 5.1% at the last review.
 Moody's provides a current list of base expected losses for conduit and fusion CMBS transactions on moodys.com at http://www.moodys.com/viewresearchdoc.aspx?docid=PBS_SF215255.